RossielCS/Tic-Tac-Toe-JS/README.md

 * The user can restart the game.
 * It is not possible to place a move on a board cell that has already been taken by the other player.
 * Shows who is the winner or if there is a tie.

+## :memo: Tests
+- It contains unit tests for:
+  1. GameManager.
+  2. Gameboard.
+  3. Player.

+- To run the tests.
+`npm run test`

 ## :woman:  Author

 **Rossiel Carranza**